Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Results

 \section{Results}

 Having introduced Adversarial RCPG and RCPG, the experimental validation below compares their performance on the cumulative reward and constraint-cost in perturbed environments.
-The experiments are set up in three phases, namely \begin{itemize} \item \textbf{model estimation}: a random uniform policy is run on a dynamics model $P_{\text{data}}$, which represents a centroid of the test dynamics models.
-The nominal model, $\hat{P}$, is then estimated based on a limited number of such episodes; for robust algorithms, this phase also computes uncertainty budgets and the resulting L1 uncertainty set, $\mathcal{P}$. \item \textbf{policy training}: the algorithms simulate the environment for many episodes (5,000 in all domains) based on either the nominal model (non-robust algorithms) or the estimated worst-case model from the uncertainty set; during these simulations, the policy is being updated and the result of the phase is the trained policy. \item \textbf{policy test}: the trained policy is tested on a set of test dynamics that are perturbations of $P_{\text{data}}$.
-The highest-probability action is taken greedily as this improves the performance of the algorithms. \end{itemize} To evaluate the training and test performance of the algorithms, the value must be evaluated without discounts so the budget is corrected by a factor $T/(\sum_{i=0}^{T-1} \gamma^i)$, where $T$ is the maximal length of the episode.
+The experiments are set up in three consecutive phases.
+In the \textbf{model estimation phase}, a random uniform policy is run on a dynamics model $P_{\text{data}}$, which represents a centroid of the test dynamics models.
+The result of phase 1 is a nominal model $\hat{P}$ and (if applicable) the Hoeffding L1 uncertainty set $\mathcal{P}$.
+In the \textbf{policy training phase}, policies are trained across 5,000 episodes based on either $P_{\text{data}}$ (non-robust algorithms) or $\mathcal{P}$.
+In the \textbf{policy test phase}, the trained policy is tested by taking greedy actions on a set of test dynamics that are perturbations of $P_{\text{data}}$.
+To evaluate the training and test performance, the value and constraint-cost are evaluated without discounts, and the resulting budget $d$ is corrected accordingly by a factor $T/(\sum_{i=0}^{T-1} \gamma^i)$, where $T$ is the maximal episode length.